SaravanakumarJN/Trello/README.md

 - react-simple-snackbar
 - react-icons

-## Additional Libraries used for backend
+## Additional libraries used for backend
 - dotenv
 - cors
 - jsonwebtoken